Claire Clairmont: Dresden

+Florence and death

 Clairmont converted to Catholicism, despite having hated the religion earlier in her life.
 She moved to Florence in 1870 and lived there in an expatriate colony with her niece, Paulina.
 She was also close to Paulina's brother Wilhelm Gaulis Clairmont, the only other surviving child of her brother Charles.
 She considered making her home with him and financially supported some of his endeavours, for example with £500 towards the purchase of a farm.

 Clairmont also clung to memorabilia of Percy Shelley.
-The Aspern Papers by Henry James is based on the letters Shelley wrote to her, which she saved until her death.
+The Aspern Papers by Henry James is inspired by the true story of a retired captain, Edward Silsbee, who tried to purchase the letters that Shelley had written to Clairmont, and which she saved until her death.
 Clairmont died in Florence on 19 March 1879, at the age of 80 having outlived all the members of Shelley's circle except Trelawny and Jane Williams.

+Reputation and legacy

+Writing for the Wordsworth Trust in 2014, author Lesley McDowell described Clairmont as "the ideal Romantic woman, as conjured up by Mary Wollstonecraft herself in A Vindication of the Rights of Woman", adding that "rarely did any other Romantic figure “mix in the throng” and attain knowledge of herself through others, to the extent that Claire Clairmont did."

 In popular culture

+Film

 The 1816 trip to Switzerland during the Year Without a Summer, during which Clairmont aimed to reunite with Byron, and Mary Shelley began writing Frankenstein, is the focus of multiple modern re-tellings in several mediums.
 She was portrayed by Myriam Cyr in the 1986 Ken Russell film Gothic, by Elizabeth Hurley in the Goya Award-winning 1988 Spanish film Rowing with the Wind, and by Laura Dern in Haunted Summer (1988).